 During the first semester, students complete a literature review summary table which highlights the literature relevant to the research project and begin data collection.
 Upon completion of data collection in the second semester, the students will prepare a research manuscript.
 This manuscript is in the format required of a journal that has been selected by the faculty-directed, student-assisted research group.

 The research requirement is graded as both an individual and a group effort.
-Research is usually a trial and error process that evolves over time.
 The grading of the research requirement reflects the process involved in research, as well as the product.
 The grading is designed such that all students must demonstrate an understanding of their faculty-directed project, as well as adherence to sound scientific principles.

-An inherent component of the research process is the dissemination of the findings to as large an audience as possible.
+An inherent component of the research process is the dissemination of the findings to the scientific and clinical community.
 The ideal methods for this are the presentation of the research at a regional, national, or international conference, as well as publication in a peer-reviewed, national or international journal.

 The critical analysis element of the program consists of student reviews of published research.
 Working in small groups (two or three), manuscripts selected by the Research Director are reviewed in detail by students, and the analyses are presented to the entire class and faculty.
 These reviews are graded, and are an element of Research Methods II.